Mayne Yard construction update - April and May 2026

 - Concrete works including placement of formwork, steel fixing and concrete pours

-- Delivery of materials to site
+- Delivery of plant and materials to site

 - Track work and maintenance.

-- Test pitting and service location works
+- Earthworks and service installation

 Mayne Yard construction access points and work areas

-What to Expect
+What to expect

-- Due to the construction of a new rail bridge, a section of Breakfast Creek near Grafton Street, Windsor has been
+- Due to the construction of a new rail bridge, a section of Breakfast Creek near Grafton Street, Windsor has been temporarily closed to all boats/vessels until mid-2026.
+The construction area boundaries will be marked with buoys on the water within Breakfast Creek.

 If you want to know more, all of this information is available in PDF form: